lorepieri8/ai-techniques/README.md

 *Weak Points*: Needs a lot of labelled data to be highly accurate, hard to interpret, hard to quantify prediction confidence, long training time.

-*Other*: Top choice for high level concepts such as "cat vs dog" given an image.
+*Other*: Top choice to classify high level concepts such as "cat vs dog" given an image.

 ---